nuvla/documentation/docs/advanced-tutorials/nuvlaedge/limit-docker-resource-usage.md

 # Dockerd resource usage limitations

-In Docker environments, the most reliable way of limiting resource usage is by encapsulating the Docker daemon and assigning all the containers to a pre-defined resource slice
+In Docker environments, the most reliable way of limiting resource usage is by encapsulating the Docker daemon and assigning all the containers to a pre-defined resource slice.

 Requirements: